Kitware/VTK/Documentation/dev/build_windows_vs.md

 Use CMake to generate a visual studio solution.

-1. Open CMake-GUI, either by typing cmake-gui on the command propmpt or from the start-menu.
+1. Open CMake-GUI, either by typing cmake-gui on the command prompt or from the start-menu.
 2. Enter the source and build directories

    ![cmake1](images/cmake1.png)